votchallenge/website/contents/howto/integration.md

     }

 To register a native tracker in the environment, simply set the `tracker_command` variable value in the tracker configuration file to the full absolute path to the executable (optionally together with required parameters if the tracker requires some).

+**TraX library**: The wrapper header overlays the TraX library to communicate with the toolkit.
+Because of this you have to download and enable the [TraX library](https://github.com/votchallenge/trax) (precompiled releases are available for major platforms on [BinTray](https://bintray.com/votchallenge/trax/stable/_latestVersion)).

 **Linking problems**: In some cases the executable requires access to some additional libraries, found in non-standard directories.
 Matlab overrides the default linking path environmental variable, which can cause linking problems in some cases.
 For this we have introduced a `tracker_linkpath` variable.
 This variable should be a cell-array of all directories that should be included in the linking path.
 An example below adds two custom directories to the library path list in Linux: